Heaven and Hell (Black Sabbath album): Reception

 The album was successful, becoming the band's highest-charting album (No. 9 UK, No. 28 US) since 1975's Sabotage and the third highest-selling album of Black Sabbath behind Paranoid and Master of Reality, respectively.
 It was eventually certified platinum in 1986 for selling 1 million copies in the United States.
 In the UK, it became the third Black Sabbath studio album to attain silver certification (60,000 units sold) by the British Phonographic Industry, achieving this in November 1980.
 It subsequently attained gold certification (100,000 units sold) in April 1982, the only Black Sabbath studio album to be thus certified.
 Heaven and Hell was re-released as part of the Black Sabbath box set The Rules of Hell in 2008.
 In 2017, it was ranked 37th at Rolling Stone's "100 Greatest Metal Albums of All Time".

 Six of the album's tracks were played live, with only "Walk Away" and "Wishing Well" not making the setlists on the Heaven & Hell Tour.
 Four of those became mainstays in setlists for the band's tours with Dio and Tony Martin: "Children of the Sea", "Neon Knights", "Die Young" and the title track.

 Some critics insisted that Dio's addition irretrievably altered the band, with Rolling Stone contending, "Although Dio could belt with the best of them, Sabbath would never be the same."
 In his autobiography, Iommi admits, "We were doing big shows and it was difficult for Ronnie to go out and stand in front of people who had seen Ozzy in that spot for ten years.
 Some of the kids hated it and they'd shout: 'Ozzy, Ozzy!'
 But eventually Ronnie won them over."

-In an interview with Songfacts, current Osbourne guitarist Zakk Wylde of Black Label Society dismisses the idea of the Dio-era being authentic Sabbath: "You listen to Black Sabbath with Ronnie James Dio in it, and it's not Black Sabbath.
+In an interview with Songfacts, Osbourne guitarist Zakk Wylde of Black Label Society dismissed the idea of the Dio-era being authentic Sabbath: "You listen to Black Sabbath with Ronnie James Dio in it, and it's not Black Sabbath.
 They should have just called it Heaven & Hell right from the beginning.
 Because you listen to that Heaven and Hell album, that doesn't sound anything close to Black Sabbath.
 I mean, that sounds about as much like Black Sabbath as Blizzard of Ozz sounds like Black Sabbath.
 If you were to play Black Sabbath for me – and I'm a huge Sabbath freako – and then with Father Dio over there, I'd be going, 'Oh, cool, what band is this?
 This is good stuff.'
 I mean, the songs don't even sound Black Sabbath-y.
 I mean, 'Neon Knights', could you picture Ozzy singing over that song?"

 Mick Wall noted in his book Black Sabbath: Symptom of the Universe, "For once their timing was spot on.
 In Britain, Sounds magazine had begun championing a new musical phenomenon it dubbed 'The New Wave of British Heavy Metal' ...
 The reborn Black Sabbath, with their glistening new sound, incomparable new singer and top-drawer new album, were seen as part of a widespread revival in rock fandom."